 Speedstack Si causally extrapolates Er and TanD over the specified frequency range using a single value of Er and TanD to enable Svensson-Djordjevic frequency dependent permittivity modelling.
 The table above therefore provides the ability to specify the extrapolation reference points for each substrate region; the reference point data is usually available from the material supplier data sheet.
+The values of Er can, optionally, be derived from the materials in the stack.
 See the Si9000e User Guide for a more detailed discussion of causally extrapolating substrate data.